Budget Breakdown (Numbers Reflect FY21 GPC Budget)

 Research and Creative Activities Forum ($9,300, 4.54%)

-A venue for graduate and professional students at the University of Missouri to practice professional talks and compete for prizes without expensive plane tickets or hotel accomodations
+A venue for graduate and professional students at the University of Missouri to practice professional poster presentations and compete for prizes without expensive plane tickets or hotel accommodations.

 This award is given to exemplary faculty that are nominated by a student whom they have mentored or worked closely with.
 Allows students to recognize those who made their degree possible.